JingShing-Tools/Visual-Novel-Editor/README.md

 '@player=name' -> add a character to player name list.
 You can use it to create your own character and use it in script.

+p.s.
+You may need to use 'name.img=p' to give it a image.

 '@player=clear' -> clear player name list.

 '@npc=name' -> add a character to npc name list.

+p.s.
+You may need to use 'name.img=n' to give it a image.

 '@npc=clear' -> clear npc name list.